Chamber At A Glance

 With over 1,600 members, the chamber looks forward to continuing to serve our members and building upon the solid public/private partnerships we’ve developed for over 50 years.
 Our governing board, comprised of representatives of key area industries and professions including tourism professionals, works closely with the chamber to ensure we meet the needs put forth by our members and the regional business community.”

-– Tom Upshaw, 2012 Board Chairman
+– Tom Upshaw, 2013 Board Chairman

 Your chamber is committed to continuing to provide information about its mission, operations, revenue generation, plans and accomplishments in a completely transparent manner.
 This information, including financial audits for the past five years, is posted on our website, www.thinkhiltonheadisland.org.

 This information is provided to town and county officials on an annual basis.
 Marketing plans are submitted for review, and results are reported annually.
 Details as to how accommodations tax dollars are spent is shared each year with our elected officials thus, further demonstrating our long-term track record of accountability.

 Adhering to sound business principles, the chamber utilizes a variety of revenue sources to finance destination promotion, program development, operating costs, and value-added member benefits.

 Because private sector partnerships are an integral funding source, advertising dollars generated through the website and other sources play a significant role.
 Nearly 40 percent of budget is generated by special events, such as Taste of the Season, and marketing opportunities provided to businesses.
 Visitor-paid accommodation taxes are responsible for 33 percent.
 State funding contributes 14 percent and 13 percent is generated through membership investment.

 By combining the chamber and visitor’s bureau, operational efficiency is high and costs are minimized.
 This organizational structure creates a streamlined approach, sharing a building, numerous staff members and infrastructure efficiencies.
 Such an arrangement also ensures services and programs are not duplicated.
 Instead, resources are targeted to support small business, tourism marketing and long-term business growth.

-388 new members joined the chamber in 2011, strengthening the power and voice of the business community
+- 318 new members joined the chamber in 2013, strengthening the power and voice of the business community

-Our 91 percent membership retention rate beats the national average of 83 percent, ranking us among the best in the nation according to ACCE.
+- Our 91 percent membership retention rate beats the national average of 83 percent, ranking us among the best in the nation according to ACCE.

-An expansive website, www.thinkhiltonheadisland.org, was launched by the chamber.
+- An expansive website, www.thinkhiltonheadisland.org, was launched by the chamber.
 This easy-to-navigate site contains valuable information such as census figures, tourism statistics, area demographics as well as the chamber’s independent financial audits and marketing plans.

-The State of the Region breakfast and popular Taste of the Season event broke attendance records.
+- The State of the Region breakfast and popular Taste of the Season event broke attendance records.
 Hosting such events is essential to underwrite chamber programs and initiatives.
 Since many of you identified “networking” and “exposure for my business” as a key reason for your membership, the chamber hosted over 50 events designed to engage and connect the business community.

-Project Connect, the chamber program linking business with schools, supplied classrooms with essential supplies.
+- Project Connect, the chamber program linking business with schools, supplied classrooms with essential supplies.
 Since its inception, Project Connect has granted over 700 wishes and donated $47,000 worth of materials for area classrooms, investing in future business leaders.

-We are proud of our membership track-record of financial stewardship.
+- We are proud of our membership track-record of financial stewardship.
 We’re 36 percent below the average operations budget compared to other organizations our size.
 Additionally, we spend 37 percent more of our budget dollars directly on advertising than other destinations our size.
 We are proud that our operating expenditures continue to be lower than the national average for similar organizations.

-Out of the thousands of chambers across the country, we continue to receive the US Chamber Four-Star Accreditation, an honor shared with only 81 chambers nationwide.
+- Out of the thousands of chambers across the country, we continue to receive the US Chamber Four-Star Accreditation, an honor shared with only 81 chambers nationwide.
 In addition, your chamber is one of only 135 accredited by the Destination Marketing Association International (DMAI).
 This is noteworthy, since both organizations have stringent guidelines and rigorous criteria that examine numerous aspects of organizational operations and include industry-wide comparisons.

-The chamber presented its 2012 Annual Report at the Annual Meeting on December 14, 2012.
+The chamber presented its 2013 Annual Report at the Annual Meeting on December 13, 2013.
 Click here to download the 2013 Hilton Head Island-Bluffton Chamber of Commerce's Annual Report.